November 15, 2013

 With grown-up pets, you know what you're getting

 Anyone who's ever observed an infant and wondered what he would look like as an adult knows that, without meeting his parents, it would be hard to guess.
 In the same way, it's hard to determine what kind of characteristics a puppy or kitten will have until the animal is an adult.
 In contrast, it's much easier for potential adopters to get a sense of an mature animal's qualities—including size, temperament, and personality—and to make a more informed decision based on their expectations.

-More and more animal-lovers are finding out that their perfect pet isn't a puppy or kitten but an adult animal.
-In the process, they're learning just how easy it is to teach an older pet new tricks—like showing their best friend how to love again.
+More and more animal lovers are finding out that their perfect pet isn't a puppy or kitten but an adult dog or cat.
+In the process, they're learning just how easy it is to teach an older pet new tricks—and they're enjoying showing their best friend how to love again.